 To access older versions of files, right click on the file in the Tresorit cloud browser and select See Versions.
 With Tresorit for Business an unlimited number of versions are stored and without impacting user storage limits.

 Don't let Dropbox and others decide who can see your files.
 With end-to-end encryption you don't need to blindly trust your cloud provider.
-It would take a 1000 years to break the encryption of Tresorit.
+It would take 1000 years to break the encryption of Tresorit.

 How does Tresorit compare to popular cloud storage & sharing services?